jongbinjung/bean_keyboard/converter/x1_usb/README.md

 Notes for keyboard
 ------------------
 This keyboard doesn't send scancodes like a normal keyboard -- it sends the ASCII code, which creates lots of collisions.
-A few keypress combinations cannot be told apart digitally, and some of those combinations will get ignored.
+A few keypress combinations cannot be told apart digitally, and some of those combinations will get ignored or default to the most likely use-case.
-It is recommended to use the CTRL key on the keyboard as the USB Alt key and the GRAPH key as USB Control key.
-This allows for more Control+key combinations.

 Locking CapsLock
 ----------------

 The converter supports the locking Capslock key.
 Use keycode `LCAP` instead of `CAPS` in your keymap.
 The Kana key is also locking but currently not supported in tmk_core.